moritzstadler/acvi-med/README.md

 ## Deploying the System

-Starting the web application and the server backend alongside the database can be done with the following command
+Starting the web application and the server backend alongside the database can be done comfortably with the following command

 <pre><code>docker-compose up --build</code></pre>

 You should be able to view the web application in your browser by accessing `localhost:3030`.
 The initial credentials are `changeme` `changeme`.
 After logging in you should first create a new admin user for yourself by entering the your email, checking 'Admin' and clicking 'Create'.
 After that you should open the Activation Link and select a secure password for yourself.
 Make sure to only delete the `changeme` account after you have successfully created another admin user.

 If you have chosen another URL for the application by configuring a ProxyPass and a ReverseProxyPass and set the appropriate URLs in the [config.js file](tool/web/src/config.js) you can access your application via that location.
+Note that anytime you change the [config.js file](tool/web/src/config.js) another execution of the docker-compose up command is needed.

 <b>[How to set up TOOLNAME on a linux server for your institution](SERVERSETUP.md)</b>